ox-vgg/wise/docs/using-triton-inference-server.md

 # Triton Inference Server with WISE

+> **Note:** The features described in this document are [still being finalized](https://gitlab.com/vgg/wise/wise/-/merge_requests/96) and may change.
+They are not yet stable.

 WISE supports running the multi-modal models separately using [Triton Inference Server](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/index.html) (maintained by NVIDIA).
 This allows better utilisation of GPU memory and opens doors for running inference optimised models (eg. ONNX, TensorRT, Quantization) with WISE

 ## Pre-requisites